chrisknox97/pewlett_hackard_analysis/README.md

 * Create a new table to ``count`` to number of potential mentees by department.

-* Create a new table of potential retirees, limiting the scope to those born in 1954 and 1955, to better ensure the next generation recieves a longer and more thorough mentorship.
+* Create a new table of potential retirees, limiting the scope to those born in 1954 and 1955, to determine which retireees could provide a longer and more thorough mentorship to the next generation.